 - When you arrive at the 5th station, take a moment to adjust to the altitude before you start climbing.

-- It can get super busy when you are near the top of Mount Fuji, if you want to watch the sunrise from the top we recommend to 1) take the Yoshida Trail, 2) aim to arrive before 3am
+- It can get super busy when you are near the top of Mount Fuji, if you want to watch the sunrise from the top we recommend 1) taking the Yoshida Trail, 2) aiming to arrive before 3am

 Preparation will be needed to climb Mt Fuji to the top safely.
 If you want to enjoy a pleasant and easy hike as a beginner, take hiking routes for the bottom half of Mt.
 Fuji!